smartpension/signable/README.md

 NOTE:
 * The VCR recordings have an expiry time, so you may be forced to re-record them even if you have made no changes
 * The test suite is destructive so please only use a test Signable account.
+The account requires one Template resource in order for the test suite to run.

 To obtain a valid Signable API key, log into your Signable account and navigate to Company Settings → Api & Webhooks and click "Add API Key" to generate a key.
 We recommend you delete the key when finished with it.